In this detailed article, we are going to discuss several adventure sports in Nepal.

 Man drives a sense of pleasure in challenging nature in as many ways as possible.
 For a young and wild mind, it is all about overcoming the fear imposed by nature’s ferocity.
 And for the deadliest of the challenges, no place on earth is better than Nepal.

 Nepal is like a fragile maiden, elaborately decorated in various shades of green graceful water bodies, and elegant landscapes, under constant surveillance of the mighty Himalayas that surround her.
 She wears a crown made out of ten among the eight highest peaks in the world.

-The adventures the country has in stored for you is unlike anything thing you have ever seen.
-Ten of the audacious extreme sport that Nepal has has been listed for you below.
+The adventures the country has in store for you are unlike anything thing you have ever seen.
+Ten of the audacious extreme sport that Nepal has been listed for you below.

 Table of Contents

 Nepal is well known among the trekkers and the mountaineers.
 Most routes initially begin with greenery and open into an entirely different scenery.
 This allows you to experience a diverse range of landscapes.

 There are about 1310 peaks that have been discovered in Nepal.
 About 326 peaks are opened for climbing, the highest peak Mt.
 Everest being one of them.
 Not to forget, 8 among the 14 peaks in the world that measure above 8000m are situated in Nepal!